erikvanzijst/electronics/scramble/index.md

-To move the spaceship pixel up an down I decided to use a potentiometer for the player to turn up and down, instead of push buttons, even though the analog nature of a pot and lack of microcrontroller means more circuitry.
+To move the spaceship pixel up an down I decided to use a potentiometer for the player to turn up and down, instead of push buttons, even though the analog nature of a pot and lack of microcontroller means more circuitry.

 I decided to reuse the [custom Analog to Digital Converter](../opamp.md) circuit I had built earlier.
 It uses the pot as a voltage divider and a series